Po3Tato/docker-playbooks/Ansible/README.md

 ansible-playbook run.yml --extra-vars @secrets.yml
 #if secrets.yml is in the root directory
 ```

+- Create a `host.txt` file.
+This will contain all the devices you will want ansible to interact with.
 ---

-If there are any issue feel free to reach out
+If you are encountering any issues feel free to reach out.